yet-another-static-site-generator/yass/docs/user/tags.md

 ### Global tags

 They are defined for whole site in *site.cfg* file.
-This file have standard config file syntax: `[Key] = [Value]`.
+This file has standard config file syntax: `[Key] = [Value]`.
 For example:

     Name = Yet Another Static Site (Generator) Documentation

-- Each pair must be in one line.
-Neither `Key` nor `Value` can't contains new line.
+* Each pair must be in one line.
+Neither `Key` nor `Value` can't contain new line.
-- You can add as many as you want tags to project.
+* You can add as many as you want tags to project.

 ### Local (page) tags